ajtuerk/The-LT-Sentinel/_posts/2020-06-17-looks-like-nail.md

 author: joe
 categories: [ opinion ]
 image: assets/images/joe-graphic.png
+imagetext: testing to see if this works for image text or not
 tags: [sticky, featured]
 ---
 Amid America’s largest wave of protests since 1968, it has become painfully apparent that no one has been watching the watchmen.